mobify/navitron/README.md

 ## Usage with Require.js

 We highly recommend using Require.js with Navitron.
-To use Require, you have to reference Navitron, Navitron's effect modules, and Navitron's dependencies inside your require config file:
+To use Require, you have to reference Navitron inside your require config file:

 ```config.js